nickbalestra/nickbalestra.github.io/_posts/2015-10-15-ES6-classes-and-prototype-based-inheritance.markdown

 Car.prototype.horn = function(){return 'honk'};
 {% endhighlight %}

 Now, let's add a subClass and let's call it Tesla (Being it a truely new type of car, and therefore a subClass of `Car`).
-Of course, we want each Tesla to be branded 'tesla' as well, but we also want it to have some unique features, like for example the ludacrisSpeed function.
+Of course, we want each Tesla to be branded 'tesla' as well, but we also want it to have some unique features, like for example the [ludicrousSpeed](http://www.teslamotors.com/blog/three-dog-day) function.

 {% highlight javascript linenos %}
 // Constructor function for the Tesla subClass.